-It is unlikely that a beachfill and dune project would increase development, because of the existing, high level of development.
-It must be noted that the proposed plans also create opportunities to address existing development that is at risk.
+The alignment recommended for beachfill can influence the amount of development in high risk areas.
 Construction of a beachfill and dune project requires real estate.
-These real estate easements for the beach and dune preclude development in the footprint of the project.
+These easements preclude development in the footprint of the project.

-The renourishment component of the project is an opportunity to communicate the long-term risks.
-The project proposes renourishment over the first thirty years of the project, rather than fifty.
+Renourishment of the beachfill is an opportunity to adapt to changing conditions.
+In response to stakeholder input, the reformulation proposes renourishment over the first thirty years of the project, rather than fifty.
 This approach is consistent with long term disinvestment in expenditures to secure and place sediment in a dynamic environment.
 This initial commitment to maintain the protective profile complies with New York State law, and allows existing development to phase retreat actions.during the duration of the project.